-Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Greta, this week: the last cafe of the year, fancy French bakery!
+Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Kid, this week: the last cafe of the year, fancy French bakery!

 This is my last cafe review of the year but you know what they say about the last…